 Sometimes a “fake” award can make fun of the real thing and still generate admiration for the recipients.
 Halle Berry received a Worst Actress Golden Raspberry (a Razzie) for her performance in Catwoman (1/4 from Roger Ebert; 3.3/10 from IMDb ).
 During an acceptance speech that mimicked the Academy Awards, she warmly thanked Warner Brothers and all the people it takes to create so bad a film.

 If you are a fan of The Office (as am I), you will enjoy this Dundie award ceremony.
 For some smiles, do take a look:

-Our Bottom Line: Libertarian Paternalism
+Our Bottom Line: Boosting the Market